-SECTION 7-1: PRELIMINARY ELECTION FOR MAYOR
+SECTION 7-2: PRELIMINARY ELECTIONS FOR MAYORCITY OFFICES

-- (a) A preliminary election for the purpose of nominating candidates for mayor shall be held on the third Tuesday in September in each odd-numbered year in which a mayor is to be elected, but the city clerk may, with the approval of the city council, reschedule this election to the fourth Tuesday to avoid a conflict with any civil or religious holiday. - (b) Whenever a special election to fill a vacancy in the office of mayor is to be held, a preliminary election shall be conducted, if necessary, twenty-eight (28) days before the date established for the special election.
+- (a) If necessary, a preliminary election for the purpose of nominating candidates for mayorany city office shall be heldconducted on the thirda Tuesday in September in each odd numbered year in which a mayor is to be elected, but the city clerk mayno later than September 21st. - (a)(b) The board of election commissioners shall determine the date of said preliminary election, with the approval of the city council, reschedule this election to the fourth Tuesday to avoid a conflict with any civil or religious holiday. - (b)(c) Whenever a special election to fill a vacancy in the office of mayor is to be held, a preliminary election shall be conducted, if necessary, twenty eight (28)35 days before the date established for the special election.